This page was last updated on 08/05/2023.

 They still don't ship the newer Surface Pro and Surface Book machines with Wintab drivers, so if you want to use an older art application with these devices, you'll have to install these manually.
 You can download the 32bit and 64bit installers here and here.
 Please note that these drivers are very buggy, and have never been updated (despite my bug reports to Microsoft).
 With these tablets, it is recommended to instead use Windows Ink if your art app supports it.

 These tablet computers (and probably many others) also don't bother to ship with Wintab drivers.
-Luckily, you can install the same ones that work for the Surface Pro!
+However, you should be able to install the same ones that work for the Surface Pro.